nklayman/vue-cli-plugin-electron-builder/README.md

 #### Adding TypeScript Support:

 When you invoke/add vue-cli-plugin-electron-builder, it will ask you if you use TypeScript and configure accordingly.
-However, if you answered no and decide to add TypeScript later on, you must install electron-webpack-ts: `yarn add electron-webpack-ts --dev` (or with NPM: `npm install --save-dev electron-webpack-ts`).
+However, if you answered no and decide to add TypeScript later on, you must install electron-webpack-ts@1.4.0: `yarn add electron-webpack-ts@1.4.0 --dev` (or with NPM: `npm install --save-dev electron-webpack-ts@1.4.0`).